 - (a) an individual (other than an EEA auditor) must: - (i) have obtained the Association's recognised professional qualification (in accordance with regulation 7(5) below); or - (ii) have previously held an equivalent certificate issued by the Association.
-However, individuals will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by: - (aa) providing to the Association details of recent audit experience; and/or - (bb) providing to the Association details of recent audit-related CPD; and/or - (cc) attendance at an approved practical audit workshop; or
+However, individuals will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by providing to the Association details of recent audit experience and recent audit-related CPD; or - (b) an individual who is an EEA auditor must: - (i) hold an appropriate qualification;

-- (b) an individual who is an EEA auditor must: - (i) hold an appropriate qualification; - (ii) meet the conditions as a statutory auditor in accordance with Regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland: - (iii) have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below); or - (c) an individual must be a third country auditor and meet the conditions for approval as a statutory auditor in accordance with regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland and have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below).
+- (ii) meet the conditions as a statutory auditor in accordance with Regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland; - (iii) have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below); or - (c) an individual must be a third country auditor and meet the conditions for approval as a statutory auditor in accordance with regulation 24 of the European Communities (Statutory Audits) (Directive 2006/43/EC) Regulations 2010 of the Republic of Ireland and have passed an aptitude test in accordance with 7(3) below unless an aptitude test is not required (see 7(4) below).